-4. Gradually push the choke control lever in (open) as the engine warms.
-The auto throttle feature only functions when the engine is fully warmed.
+Leave the engine operating at low throttle for a few minutes to allow it to warm up.
+Gradually push the choke control lever open (to the left) as the engine warms.
 IMPORTANT!
 Engine should be warmed up before putting to work.

+Once the engine is warmed, increase the throttle setting to MAX before beginning.